 Unable to get remote shutdown to work

-This could be caused by any of the below possibilities.
+Inoperable remote shutdown could be caused by any of following reasons.

 - The domain administrator has group policies in place to prevent remote shutdown.